PhD Speech & language therapy

 What you'll study

-1. PhD/MPhil in Speech and Language Therapy: designed for students with an SLT background who want to study aspects of communication disorders
+1. PhD in Speech & Language Therapy: designed for students with an SLT background who want to study aspects of communication disorders

-2. PhD/MPhil in Applied Linguistics: this is a pathway for students without an SLT qualification who plan to research communication disorders or other aspects of communication in healthy populations
+2. PhD in Applied Linguistics: this is a pathway for students without an SLT qualification who plan to research communication disorders or other aspects of communication in healthy populations

 Research development programme